-This week, after 2 years of homeschooling, I put my 10 year old back in public school, but this does not mean that I failed.
+This week, after 2 years of homeschooling, I put my 10 year old, with higher functioning autism, back in public school, but this does not mean that I failed.
 I became a homeschooler very unexpectedly and I still feel like my decision to pull him out was the right one.
 I felt as if I had given him what he needed, in that 2 years, to grow, mature and cope, but I came to the conclusion that I had provided him with all that I had and it was time for him to get it from somewhere else.

 I pulled my son out of school and, while we still worked on academics, we also worked on him.
 We spent time managing his medications, attending various therapies and social skill groups, all in the hopes that his coping skills would mature and that someday, he could go back to school.

-That’s right, I had every intention to put my son back in public school someday.
+That’s right, I had every intention to put my son, with higher functioning autism, back in public school someday.
 Like I said, I never expected to be a homeschooler.
-It wasn’t something that I was prepared for or had even considered doing, until it was what my child needed.
+It wasn’t something that I was prepared for or had even considered doing until it was what my child needed.
 It’s amazing what we can do when we have to.

 The time had come when I needed him back in school.
 Almost as much for me as for him.
 I had devoted my everything to get him what he needed.
 24 hours a day, 7 days a week, my life was his and I completely forgot about myself.
 I put myself aside, which also began to affect everyone else in my family.
 I wasn’t able to care for them because I wasn’t able to care for myself.
 It was time for me to admit that I needed help.